ebp-nor/workshop-2024/08_Merqury.md

 # Merqury tutorial

 Another way to validate your assemblies is by using **Merqury**.
-This k-mer based tool compares k-mers from the unassembled reads to the assemblies you have created, to find the degree of k-mer completeness, i.e. the percentage of the k-mers from the unassembled reads that are found within your assemblies.
-The advantage of this genome validation tool is that it can be used without any references, which is optimal when assessing de novo assemblies.
+This k-mer based tool compares k-mers from the unassembled reads to the assemblies you have created, to find the degree of k-mer completeness, i.e. the percentage of the k-mers from the reads that are found within your assemblies.
+The advantage of this genome validation tool is that it can be used without any references, which is optimal when assessing *de novo* assemblies.
 If you want to learn more about Merqury, click [*here.*](https://github.com/marbl/merqury)

 ## Running Merqury

-To run Merqury, create a new directory named `Merqury` and copy the code in the chunk below into a `run.sh` file:
+To run Merqury, create a new directory named `merqury`.

 ```
 #!/bin/bash
 #SBATCH --job-name=merqury
-#SBATCH --account=ec146
+#SBATCH --account=nn9984k
 #SBATCH --time=4:0:0
 #SBATCH --mem-per-cpu=2G
 #SBATCH --ntasks-per-node=5

-eval "$(/fp/projects01/ec146/miniconda3/bin/conda shell.bash hook)"
+eval "$(/cluster/projects/nn9984k/miniconda3/bin/conda shell.bash hook)"

 conda activate merqury